Helping Teens Build Healthy Relationships

 Agape–God’s love–seeks what is best for the other person and for the whole community.

 Second, look at the chart below.
-It shows six dimensions of relatiosnships: emotional, physical, social, intellectual, and spiritual.
+It shows five dimensions of a relationship: emotional, physical, social, intellectual, and spiritual.
 Along the bottom there is a scale from 0% to 100%.

 Here’s an easy guide to know how far you should go physically in a relationship: You should only go as far physically as you are in all the other dimensions.

 for example: if you barely know someone, you are maybe 5% committed intellectually, emotionally, socially, and spiritually.
-So, you shouldn’t be sexually active.
+So, you shouldn’t be more than 5% active physically.
+This is equivalent to the type of physical contact you would have with anyone: shaking hands, a pat on the shoulder.

-The whole scene you see in the movies where people jump in bed and have sex and then say, “Oh yeah, what’s your name?”
-Is definitely not a picture of agape.
+Our society sends a different message.
+Characters in the movies jump in bed and have sex and then say, “Oh yeah, what’s your name?”
+While that might happen in real life, I would argue that a relationship based on that type of physical contact is not a picture of agape or commitment.

 Here’s an article I wrote that goes deeper into these words and what 1 Corinthians 13 has to say about love.